 - Facilities such as soakwells, septic tanks and leach drains may be located in the proposed pool area and will need to be relocated as part of the pool installation.

 - Some lots are affected by easements to protect important infrastructure such as drainage, sewage and underground power.

 Easements are generally “no build” zones, but more information should be sought from the easement holder before proceeding.

 - Consideration must also be given to how the pool or its installation may impact on buildings and adjoining land.

 - If the pool will undermine any existing building/s on the site (e.g. the dwelling), an engineered solution must be provided to protect the building/s.

 - If the pool will adversely affect an adjoining property (e.g. reduce the bearing capacity), approval must be obtained from the affected land owner before submitting an application.
 This applies regardless of whether the lot is developed or vacant.

 Making an application

-For information about how to obtain approval for a swimming pool or spa, refer to the Building and Demolition Work section of our website, or to the Related Links below.
+For information about how to obtain approval for a swimming pool or spa, refer to Building and Demolition Work permits.